 As you progress through the models, added extras include a larger infotainment screen and dash information display, sun roof, more speakers, and extra safety technology; from rear park assist and camera, through to the GT with 360-degree camera, autonomous emergency braking, lane assist and frontal collision warning.

 The safety equipment includes a full complement of air bags, electronic brake distribution, brake assist, and a traction control system.
-Autonomous safety technologies are only available on higher models at present.
+Autonomous emergency braking is included (only in models built after March 2018).

-It would be remiss of us to not mention that the base model Kia Stinger presently has a 3-star ANCAP safety rating.
-Buyers will have to factor that into their purchasing decision, if that’s a requirement.
+It would be remiss of us to not mention that the base model Kia Stinger launched last December with a 3-star ANCAP safety rating.
+From March 2018, this vehicle now has a 5-star ANCAP safety rating.

 The 2018 Kia Stinger 200 S hits the road at $46,990 (plus on-roads).
 It comes with a 7-year warranty and fixed price servicing.
 It is available in Panthera Metal, Silky Silver, Ceramic Silver, Sunset Yellow, Hichroma Red, Micro Blue and Deep Chroma Blue.